Your flight was canceled by the technology outage. What do you do next?

 Some airlines are telling passengers to arrive as much as three hours before their scheduled departure times.
 Many experienced travelers scoff at such warnings; this might be a good time to take them seriously.

-The Transportation Security Administration app lets travelers look up the estimated wait time at their airport.
+The TSA app lets travelers look up the estimated wait time at their airport.

 Is air traffic control working?